Skip to content

 • Data Recorder — Writes the live data snapshots that eventually flow through Post Monitoring to Data Exporter

-• Experiment Manager — Central coordination service (GraphQL on :5100); provides the API for on-demand export triggers
+• Experiment Manager — Central coordination service providing the API for on-demand export triggers

 • Baseline Manager — Generates baseline data that may be included in exports